 In order to get the results of Provisional Assessment, the applicant’s project must fulfil the Prerequisites laid down in the BEAM Plus Manual, e.g. achieving a minimum water saving, ventilation rates meeting international standard, etc. If any of these is not fulfilled, the result would be “Cannot be assessed” or “Prerequisite(s) not achieved”.
 HKGBC would not issue the assessment result.
 As a result, consent to commence works cannot be obtained.

 The said control mechanism is outside the purview of the Hong Kong Green Building Council.
 Nevertheless, the Council together with its partner, BEAM Society Ltd, have been working closely with the government to enhance the current system.
-One of the possible measures is the addition of site check before the issuance of Occupation Permit.
+One of the adopted measures is the addition of a compliance assessment before the issuance of Occupation Permit.
 Security deposit is not the only way to mitigate the problem.
-The public has to wait for the announcement of the relevant authority in due course regarding what measure would be adopted.

 BEAM Plus is not just a paper exercise.
 It is common that BEAM Plus assessment would look for evidence of implementation such as as-built drawings, site photos, testing and commissioning reports, records of waste recycled, measurement records of site emissions, measurement of indoor environmental parameters, etc. For BEAM Plus New Buildings Version 2.0, the Assessment Manual has also added “Site Audit”, which is an extra measure to ensure the planned measures are fully put in place.
 It is the intention of BEAM Plus New Buildings to grant a rating based on what has actually been built, rather than what is shown on drawings.
 That is why for new buildings, we have Provisional Assessment based on the design, and Final Assessment based on the as-built status.
 The BEAM Plus project certification process is not regarded as fully complete until the Final Assessment is completed.